materialsintelligence/matscholar/README.md

 ## Configuring Your API Key
 The Materials Scholar API can only be accessed by providing an API key in `x-api-key` request header field.
-To receive an API key to access the Materials Scholar API, please contact John Dagdelen at jdagdelen@lbl.gov.
+API keys are currently only available to internal collaborators at LBNL, but will be available soon.
+To request an API key to access the Materials Scholar API (or to request to be added to the waiting list), please contact John Dagdelen at jdagdelen@lbl.gov.

 ## API Usage